ashiven/youtube-networks/src/README.md

 -w [default = 2] : how wide should the search be e.g. '-w 3'

--D [default = "title"] : whether to display the video ids or titles as node labels e.g. '-D videoId' or also '-D channelId'
+-D [default = "title"] : whether to display the video ids or titles as node labels e.g. '-D videoId' '-D channelId' '-D channelName' '-D title'

+-l : add this flag to log the calculated layers in output.log

+-g : add this flag to convert the tree to a graph representing the network surrounding the seed video (only works in combination with -D channelName)